brittnidev/Cyber_Portfolio/CiscoPacketTracer_networking.md

 ## Who This Is For

-- IT security professionals seeking foundational networking knowledge.
+- IT security professionals needing to demonstrate foundational networking knowledge.
-- Aspiring network engineers or students preparing for Cisco/CCNA-style certification.
-- Learners who prefer hands-on practice in a safe, simulated environment.

 ## Prerequisites

 - Solid background in computer networks (recommended).
 - Cisco Networking Academy ID required to access Packet Tracer for this project.
-- Access to the course video content (split-screen instructional videos).

 ## How the Guided Project Works